hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `pod_cidr` - (Optional) The CIDR to use for pod IP addresses.
 This field can only be set when `network_plugin` is set to `kubenet`.
 Changing this forces a new resource to be created.

 * `pod_cidrs` - (Optional) A list of CIDRs to use for pod IP addresses.
 For single-stack networking a single IPv4 CIDR is expected.
-For dual-stack networking an IPv4 and IPv6 CIDR are expected.
+For dual-stack networking an IPv4 and IPv6 CIDR are expected, and needed to be set in order.
 Changing this forces a new resource to be created.

 * `service_cidr` - (Optional) The Network Range used by the Kubernetes service.
 Changing this forces a new resource to be created.

 * `service_cidrs` - (Optional) A list of CIDRs to use for Kubernetes services.
 For single-stack networking a single IPv4 CIDR is expected.
-For dual-stack networking an IPv4 and IPv6 CIDR are expected.
+For dual-stack networking an IPv4 and IPv6 CIDR are expected, and needed to be set in order.
 Changing this forces a new resource to be created.

 ~> **Note:** This range should not be used by any network element on or connected to this VNet.
 Service address CIDR must be smaller than /12. `docker_bridge_cidr`, `dns_service_ip` and `service_cidr` should all be empty or all should be set.